1. About

 For compiling on Windows I recommend the msys2 x64 (www.msys2.org) environment.

 They have all the needed packages in their pacman repository.
-Additionally you need to install the libwinpthread-git package.
+Additionally you need to install the libwinpthread-git

 Make sure that you select the x64 version of each package.